erinmr/cu-boulder-databootcamp/Readme-Rproject.md

 -
     11
+    “Publication.date.OR.Publication.date.or.Presentation.Date.OR.Presentation.date.OR.Presented.date.OR.Date.awarded.OR.Date” -
-    “Publication.date” - Variety of different kinds of dates in single column.
-Format is Year or YYYY-MM or MM/DD/YY
+    Variety of different kinds of dates in single column.
+Format is Year or YYYY-MM or MM/DD/YY”

 -
     12